autistic-symposium/blockchain-science-py/README.md

 <br>

 * [Leveraging Uniswap subgraph to extract token pair information](uniswap-data):
-    * Use The Graph Explorer to access the Uniswap subgraph and analyze the UNI and WETH token pair data.
+    * Utilize The Graph Explorer to access the Uniswap subgraph and analyze the UNI and WETH token pair data.

 <br>

 * [Retrieving DAO tokens and pools data](dao-data):
-    * Use The Graph Explorer to access the Uniswap subgraph and analyze the data related to a list of DAO tokens.
+    * Utilize The Graph Explorer to access the Uniswap subgraph and analyze the data related to a list of DAO tokens.

 <br>